sensu/sensu-go/CONTRIBUTING.md

 Any _new_ functionality goes here.
 This may be a new field on a data type or a new data type altogether; a new API endpoint; or possibly a whole new feature.
-In general, these are sentence that start with the word "added."
+In general, these are sentences that start with the word "added."

 Examples: